Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

 \subsection{Exploiting Big Data}

 The use of Deep Nets, and other machine learning techniques, can help develop theories of mind and brain which exploit big data.
 This can be done in roughly three ways.
-Firstly, Deep Nets can help develop theories that deal with the enormous complexity of real world images.
+Firstly, Deep Nets can motivate biological vision researchers to extend their theories beyond simplified stimuli and deal with the enormous complexity of real world images.
 Secondly, they can be used to partially learn the knowledge about the visual world that humans and other animals obtain through development and experience.
 Thirdly, they enable theories to be tested on complex stimuli and compared to alternative theories.
 We will now address these issues in turn.